dmsc/fastbasic/compiler/USAGE.md

 - We are loafing the `DO_WAIT` address into the `USR` calling address as the first step in the generated code.
 This is needed to be able to call the assembly code with out parameter in the accumulator.

+- To get the value of the symbol `DO_WAIT`, we need to specify `import` as the symbol value, this means the value will be filled by the linker.

 - Then, we are expecting an `EXPR`.
 This syntax specifies an integer expression, the parser will parse any expresion that gives am integer number